sandvikcode/data-science-take-home/README.md

 This dataset is used to identify a voice as male or female, based upon certain properties of voice and speech.
 The dataset consists of 62,440 recorded voice samples, collected from male and female speakers.

 ### Overview
 Total size of the dataset is approximately 12.5 GB once uncompressed.
 File format is .wav, sampling rate 16kHz and bitrate 16-bit.

-### Source URL
 The dataset can be found [here][2].

 ### Data
 Feel free to utilize any programming language, tool, method or skillset to solve the challenge to the best of your abilities.
 However, we do recommend taking the following steps:
-1. Use scraping techniques to obtain data from dataset URL, make sure to explore it in detail
+1. Use scraping techniques to obtain data from the dataset URL, making sure to explore data in detail
 2. Pre-process data using R packages, such as WarbleR, TuneR, seewave or equivalent -- Consider analyzing a particularly important frequency range of **0Hz-280Hz** ([human vocal range][1])
 3. Determine potentially interesting features, such as: